Skip to main content

 That’s precisely why conducting a survey can be so helpful for weathering “The Great Resignation.”
 By collecting and analyzing feedback from those who have left during the pandemic, you can pinpoint why people are leaving and take action on the areas (e.g., remote work options) that will drive the greatest impact.
 Culture Amp’s Employee Engagement tool makes it easy with science-backed survey templates for engagement, the onboarding and exit experience, DEI, turnover prediction, and more.

 • Offer flexible work options.
 The pandemic has proven that remote work is working.
 As a result, many employees feel it’s reasonable to expect the option to work from home at least some of the time.
-If your employees feel like their voices aren’t being heard, they’ll be more likely to leave – especially if there’s little-to-no justification for going back to the office full-time.
+If your employees feel like their voices aren’t being heard, they’ll be more likely to leave – especially if there’s little to no justification for going back to the office full-time.

 • Clearly communicate return-to-work plans.
 Lack of clear communication can be a significant factor in turnover.
 A McKinsey survey found, “Employees feel they’ve yet to hear enough about their employers’ plans for post-COVID-19 working arrangements.
 Organizations may have announced a general intent to embrace hybrid virtual work going forward, but too few of them, employees say, have shared detailed guidelines, policies, expectations, and approaches.”